 The FDA approved the first CBD-based drug, Epidiolex, which is used to manage epilepsy.
 The same year, federal legislation made CBD legal as long as it is derived from the hemp plant and contains less than .3%THC.

 Interest in CBD is exploding as word spreads about its safety and benefits.
 It has become a trusted option for people seeking relief.
 Medical research and evidence are growing daily to support CBD’s effectiveness with depression, anxiety and chronic pain, and researchers are actively seeking to confirm its effectiveness with conditions such as Parkinson’s, diabetes, multiple sclerosis, and schizophrenia.

-If you are ready to jump into the world of CBD, the “miracle drug” is readily available and provides relief to millions of people.
+If you are ready to jump into the world of CBD after learning more about the history of CBD, the “miracle drug” is readily available and provides relief to millions of people.
 Take our solutions finder quiz to find the right product for you.